Switch by Chip and Dan Heath — Cliff Notes Summary for Salespeople

 5. The Switch Operating System — Putting It Together

-Shape the Path gives it a smooth road.
-Any single leg missing and the change stalls.
-The book closes with extended cases — from a Brazilian railroad that became one of the world's most efficient to a women's shelter that doubled its placement rate — all showing the same three-part pattern.
+The Heaths argue the three forces must operate as a system.
+Directing the Rider gives the change a map.
+Motivating the Elephant gives it fuel.
+Shaping the Path gives it a smooth road.
+With any single leg missing, the change stalls.
+The book closes with extended cases — from a Brazilian railroad that became one of the world's most efficient to a women's shelter that lifted its placement rate — all showing the same three-part pattern.
+Sellers can audit any stalled deal against the framework: Is the Rider unclear about exactly what to do next?
+Is the Elephant unmotivated because we never found the feeling?
+Is the Path littered with procurement and security-review friction we could remove?

 Frameworks at a Glance